transdigiware/blockchain/security.md

 MSPs also identify the root CA that generated the certificates for the organization and any other roles beyond administrator that are associated with the organization (for example, members of a sub-organizational group), as well as setting the basis for defining access privileges in the context of a network and channel (e.g., channel admins, readers, writers).

 MSP folders for organization members have a defined structure that is used by Fabric components.
+For more information about Fabric MSPs and their structure, see the  [Membership](https://hyperledger-fabric.readthedocs.io/en/release-1.4/membership/membership.html){: external} and [Membership Service Provider Structure](https://hyperledger-fabric.readthedocs.io/en/release-1.4/membership/membership.html#msp-structure){: external} topics in the Hyperledger Fabric documentation.
 The Fabric CA establishes this structure by creating the following folders inside the MSP definition:

 | MSP folder name | Description |
 |-------------------------|-------------|